 7. The Earth Isn't Farthest From the Sun

 During winter in the Northern Hemisphere, the Earth is actually closest to the Sun.
 Different seasons are not defined by how far the Earth is from the Sun.
 Seasons occur because Earth orbits the Sun on a slant, with an axial tilt of around 23.4 degrees.
-Therefore different amounts of sunlight reaches the Northern and Southern Hemispheres, causing variation in temperatures and weather patterns thoughout the year.
+Therefore, different amounts of sunlight reach the Northern and Southern Hemispheres, causing variation in temperatures and weather patterns thoughout the year.

-In fact, the Earth is on its Perihelion - the point on the Earth's orbit closest to the Sun—a few weeks after the December Solstice.
+In fact, the Earth is on its perihelion—the point on the Earth's orbit closest to the Sun—a few weeks after the December solstice.

 8. Earliest Sunset Not on the Solstice

-Most places in the Northern Hemisphere see their earliest sunset a few days before the Solstice and their latest sunrise a few days after the Solstice.
+Most places in the Northern Hemisphere see their earliest sunset a few days before the solstice and their latest sunrise a few days after the solstice.
 This happens because of the difference between how we measure time using watches and the time measured by a sundial.